Cora Urquhart Brown-Potter: Career

 In 1887, she published My Recitations, a collection of poems she had previously recited at social functions.
 In 1889, she played the role of Cleopatra and launched "a mania for Egyptian styles".
 She had the title role in Charlotte Corday at the Adelphi Theatre in the West End in 1898.
 The critic from the Daily Mail wrote, "For Mrs. Brown-Potter, in loveliness and picturesque bearing the very 'Angel of Assassination,' delivers every sentence in tragic recitative, and thus each moment removes the character still farther from the confines of humanity."

 In 1898, she left Bellew to work with Beerbohm Tree at Her Majesty's Theatre, performing as Miladi in The Musketeers and as Oliver Arnison in Carnac Sahib.
 In September 1899, she again collaborated with Bellew in The Ghetto at The Comedy Theatre in London's West End.
 However, Bellew then took a year off to seek gold in Australia with great success.

 In 1901, she performed in Nicandra at the Avenue Theatre, and Mrs. Willoughby's Kiss at the Theatre Royal Brighton.
 She again worked with actor Beerbohm Tree, playing Calypso in Ulysses at the Theatre Royal, Haymarket.
 Next, she was in For Church or Stage in Yarmouth and Forget-me-not and Cavalleria Rusticana at the King's Theatre, Hammersmith.
 She and Tree gave a command performance of A Man's Shadow at Windsor Castle in November 1904.

 In September 1904, Urquhart took on managing the Savoy Theater, former home of Gilbert and Sullivan who were no longer a team.
 She opened with The Golden Light, a play written by her sister Georgie Raoul-Duval as George Darling.
 However, the play was unpopular with critics and audiences, closing after a few days.
 Some of the other plays Urquhart produced and starred in at the Savoy include Du Barry and Pagliacci, along with revivals of Cavalleria Rusticana, For Church or Stage, and Forget-me-not.
 Unfortunately for Urquhart, the Savoy Theatre was in declined before her management, and she was not successful in reviving its cash flow.

 Urquhart left theater management and toured music halls in Mary Queen of Scots and the Murder of Rizzio.
 She toured in South Africa in 1907, followed by several years in the English provinces with plays such as The Devil, Lady Frederick, and Madame X. In 1911, she performed in the United States.
 Her last appearance on the London stage at the Court Theatre in February 1912, performing the "Prologue" to Buddha.
-She made a further stage appearance in 1919 for a benefit production in Guernsey.
+She made an additional stage appearance in 1919 for a benefit production in Guernsey.